shemaaali/LambSC/sprintchellange/challenge.md

 enough" and then move on to make sure you do everything.
 You can always revisit and polish at the end if time allows.

-This file is Markdown, so it may be helpful to add/commit/push it first so you can view it all nice and rendered on GitHub.
+This file is Markdown, so it can be helpful to render with VS Code or a notebook to make it easier to look at.

 Good luck!